 Now that we know where our credit scores come from and what we need to do to build them, let’s get back to the question we started with: how long will it take?
 That depends largely on whether you’re building credit for the first time or trying to rebuild damaged credit.

 How Long Does It Take to Build Credit for the First Time?

 If you’ve never used credit before and have no credit score, a good or excellent score may seem unattainable.
 That’s not actually the case.
 You may even have an advantage: your blank slate is actually a clean slate.
 You’ll have no black marks to drag your credit down, and if you manage your credit carefully, you can build up a positive record reasonably quickly.

-Start by reading up on effective ways to start building credit.
+Start by reading up on effective ways to start building credit at 18.
 Most of these methods are simple, straightforward, effective, and proven.
 You probably won’t be able to implement them all simultaneously, but if you use all or most of these methods, you should have enough information in your file to generate a credit score in about 6 months.